andrasq/node-docs/node-cpu.md

 By running a cluster, the probability of all being blocked is decreased, helping the _average_ response time stay fast.
 (Any individual request can still block behind another, but it will be less likely to do so.)
 The larger the cluster, the lower the chance of a request blocking.
+The operating system balances the available cpus among all running server processes, so a blocked request in one process will not prevent other processes from completing requests.
-The size of the cluster is bounded only by memory.
+There is no preset limit on the number of processes; the practical size of the cluster is bounded only by memory.

 Clustered services need to be sure to use multi-use safe packages, eg logging.